noise-course/course-project-zroe1/README.md

 `mlsystemsfinal.pdf` is my final writeup and `main.ipynb` is my final code.
 The files in `src` are used for data collection.

-You must be in the `final` dir to run all the code.
+You must be in the `final` dir to run the notebook.

 **I document where I used LLMs in my code in comments.
 I also used LLMs to help me format my LaTeX**.